-IAW DA MEMO dtd 24 June 2020, Subject: Elimination of Department of Army (DA) Photos for Officer Selection Boards, "Effective August 1, 2020, the requirement for Officer selection boards to include DA Photos as part of their consideration for promotion is suspended.
-Elimination of the photos will help ensure that selection boards are as fair and impartial as possible."
+IAW MILPER Message 21-213 "Effective August 1, 2020, the requirement for Officer selection boards to include DA photos as part of the board file is suspended.
+Data that identifies a Soldier's race, ethnicity, and gender on the ORB will be redacted as a part of the board file.
+These changes will help ensure that selection boards are as fair and impartial as possible."